RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2021-10-12-ai-trip-planner.md

 ## Conclusion

-I described every block of the project and expanded each function and helper.
-This breakdown shows how all pieces connect to make a full trip planner.
+This shows how all pieces connect to make a full trip planner.
 The design keeps the app reliable and extendable while making usage safe and predictable.